faizanvahevaria/chrisamow.github.io/_posts/2016-12-31-gae-sqlalchemy-gaps.md

 {% include JB/setup %}
 Some notes for running sqlalchemy on app engine / cloud sql - things missing from the [direct MySQLdb documentation](https://cloud.google.com/appengine/docs/python/cloud-sql/) or slight inaccuracies.
 There have been many changes over the last few years so stackoverflow has a lot of outdated info.

-I like the proxy option so you can check the actual connection strings.
+I like the proxy option so you can check the actual connection strings but [debug locally](https://cloud.google.com/appengine/docs/python/tools/using-local-server).
 I used the unix sockets option, all the examples show that option being used so I haven't tried the tcp sockets

 ## service account